La mer (Debussy): Reception

 The premiere was given on 15 October 1905 in Paris by the Orchestre Lamoureux under the direction of Camille Chevillard.
 The piece was initially not well received.
 Pierre Lalo, critic of Le Temps, hitherto an admirer of Debussy's work, wrote: "I do not hear, I do not see, I do not smell the sea".
 (Note: Lalo objected to what he felt was the artificiality of the piece: "a reproduction of nature; a wonderfully refined, ingenious and carefully composed reproduction, but a reproduction none the less".)
 Another Parisian critic, Louis Schneider, wrote, "The audience seemed rather disappointed: they expected the ocean, something big, something colossal, but they were served instead with some agitated water in a saucer".
-When the conductor Karl Muck gave the first American performances of La mer in March 1907, the critic Henry Krehbiel wrote:
+When the conductor Karl Muck gave the first American performances of La mer, March 1907, the critic Henry Krehbiel wrote:

 Last night's concert began with a lot of impressionistic daubs of color smeared higgledy-piggledy on a tonal palette, with never a thought of form or purpose except to create new combinations of sounds. … One thing only was certain, and that was that the composer's ocean was a frog-pond and that some of its denizens had got into the throat of every one of the brass instruments.
 (Note: Krehbiel, whose dislike of French music was well known, was obliged to recant once La mer had become a standard repertory work.
 In 1922, he called it "a poetic work in which Debussy has so wondrously caught the rhythms and colors of the seas".)